-The Child Report provides information about a child’s knowledge, skills, and behaviors across a range of developmental domains1 that are aligned with California’s early learning and development foundations.2 Educators may use the results to guide individual instruction and modify curriculum; they may also share them with families and other providers in order to better understand and plan support for each child’s learning and development.
-Along with a system for organizing ongoing observation notes and completing the Desired Results Developmental Profile (DRDP) (2015), the Child Report provides teachers, service providers, and families with information about a child’s development, indicating areas of strength and areas for further support.
+The Child Report provides information about a child’s knowledge, skills, and behaviors across a range of developmental domains that are aligned with California’s early learning and development foundations1 Special educators may use the results to guide individual instruction and modify curriculum; they may also share them with families and other providers in order to better understand and plan support for each child’s learning and development.
+The Child Report provides information about a child’s areas of strength and areas for further support.

 What information is displayed on the Child Report?

-- The Child Report displays the child’s domain ratings for the DRDP (2015) for the assessment period, indicated at the top of the page.
+- The assessment period is indicated at the top of the page.

-- A color-coded legend of the developmental levels of the DRDP (2015) is displayed at the top of the page.
-Not all developmental levels are available in each domain.
+- A color-coded legend of the developmental levels of the DRDP (2015) is at the top of the page.

 - The infant and toddler report displays each of the five domains assessed in the DRDP (2015) Infant/Toddler View.